Current status + progress

 The right to be registered immediately after birth, to have a name and acquire a nationality is every child’s right, enshrined in the Convention on the Rights of the Child.
-Yet the births of around one fourth of children under the age of five worldwide have never been recorded.
-This lack of formal recognition by the State usually means that a child is unable to obtain a birth certificate.
-As a result, he or she may be denied health care or education.
-Later in life, the lack of official identification documents can mean that a child may enter into marriage or the labour market, or be conscripted into the armed forces, before the legal age.
-In adulthood, birth certificates may be required to obtain social assistance or a job in the formal sector, to buy or prove the right to inherit property, to vote and to obtain a passport.
+Yet the births of one fourth of children under the age of five worldwide have never been officially recorded.
 Registering children at birth is the first step in securing their recognition before the law, safeguarding their rights, and ensuring that any violation of these rights does not go unnoticed.